Ahmed82232/Medical-Assistant/README.md

 It is a graduation project on diagnosing some diseases with artificial intelligence.
 It will help doctors and people do this and will make diagnosis simpler and easier.
 "It is a graduation project on diagnosing some diseases with artificial intelligence.
 It will help doctors and people do this and will make diagnosis simpler and easier."
 "# Medical-Assistant"
+"It is a graduation project on diagnosing some diseases with artificial intelligence.
+It will help doctors and people do this and will make diagnosis simpler and easier."